COMPSCI760-Teamwork/COMPSCI760/Code/Baseline/Readme.md

 Baseline code was built by Python 3.9.2 in VS code

-If training, please download dataset and put them in "dataset" folder
+If training, please download dataset and put them in "dataset" folder and use train_mspeech.py
 The trained model251(code_name.Temperance) is in the "model_speech" folder
 Test: use test.py, you can change the audio file path in this py